 In the Load Configuration section, you may override the number of users, test duration and ramp up.
 You can also choose to turn off any of these overrides, allowing the script values to retain control.
 In order to do so, turn off the toggle switch in front of any parameter.

 Enter numbers into the fields or use the drop-down to choose popular configurations.

-- For JMeter scripts with multiple thread groups, BlazeMeter's New Test Create maintains the ratio of threads between the thread groups in the JMX to achieve the total Users you specify here.
+- If you specified different user numbers for each of your multiple thread groups, then BlazeMeter will maintain the ratio of threads between the thread groups in the JMX to achieve the total users you specify here.
 For example, if your JMX has three thread groups and the "Number of Threads (users)" field in each of them is set to 5, 3 and 2 respectively, then a test with 1000 users specified in Load Configuration will run 500, 300 and 200 threads through those thread groups.

 Duration (in minutes) / Iterations

 Set the duration for the entire test, in minutes.

 Or, toggle to Iterations and set the duration in iterations.

 Select how fast you want the test to ramp-up.
 This is the elapsed time in minutes from test start until all users are running.